plugdata-team/plugdata/Resources/Documentation/ELSE/tabplayer~.md

     description: sets to crossfade mode when looping (default no crossfade)
   - type: sr <float>
     description: sets sample rate of sample (default, Pd's sample rate)

-outlets:
-  1st:
-  - type: signal
-    description: the playback of a channel
-  2nd:
-  - type: bang
-    description: when it stops/finishes playing or when looping

 draft: false
 ---